Vir philippinensis

 Vir philippinensis, sometimes referred to as the bubble coral shrimp, is a species of saltwater shrimp that was first described in 1984.

-Distribution
+Distribution and habitat

 Vir philippinensis is found from the Red Sea to the Indo-Pacific, including Indonesia, Japan, Myanmar, the Philippines, Australia and Papua New Guinea.
+It is found in benthic zones in depths of 7–30 m.